-Nintendo Switch Pro Controller vs PowerA Controller: Which should you buy in 2018?
+Is Nintendo Switch's Pro Controller better than the PowerA Controller?

 Cons

-The PowerA wireless controller may not have an NFC reader or rumble but it still brings a lot to the table.
-With a considerably lower price than the Pro Controller you will get an even better D-pad and what really makes in enticing are the two programmable buttons on the back which allows you a lot of flexibility.
+The PowerA Wireless Controller may not have an NFC reader or rumble, but it still brings a lot to the table.
+You will get an even better D-pad, motion controls, and two programmable buttons at a considerably lower price than the Pro Controller.
+Plus, there are dozens of designs to choose from so you can get the look you like best.

 Pros